Identifying your financial advice needs

 Here are some places where you can get that kind of

-MoneySmart can help you with many of your simpler financial
+ASIC's MoneySmart website can help you with many of your simpler

-needs.
-Here are some other websites that can also help you with
+financial needs.
+Here are some other websites that can also help

 - The Australian Securities Exchange (ASX) - they have an education section on their